 Sampler Platter That Looks Acceptable

 Avoid sampler platters that have little of everything offered.
 According to a study, when you are given a wide selection, you will eat 10% more than you would have if there had been only one option.
 That is because having tiny bits of variety makes you feel as if you are not eating as much.
-In other words, when you are given a plate that contains small chops of chicken wings, fried flour doughs, samosas, and spring rolls, you will feel tempted to eat everything on your plate.
+In other words, when you are given a plate that contains small chops of chicken wings, fried flour dough, samosas, and spring rolls, you will feel tempted to eat everything on your plate.
 As opposed to a plate that contains maybe the usual four pieces of a single food.

-Lastly, next time you go out to a restaurant, remember that how to make clever restaurant choices is about looking out for healthy ready-made foods.
+Lastly, the next time you go out to a restaurant, remember that how to make clever restaurant choices is about looking out for healthy ready-made foods.
 This means the simpler and more natural the food the better for your health.
 So, avoid the complicated exotic names, mouth-watering food images, and over-the-top gourmet offers.

 Photo Credit: Creative Commons